Sword Stained with Royal Blood (1981 film)

-Sword Stained with Royal Blood (碧血劍) is a 1981 Hong Kong film produced by the Shaw Brothers Studio, directed by Chang Cheh and starring the Venom Mob.
-The film was based on the novel of the same name by Louis Cha.
-The film was one of the rarest Venom martial arts film available, and has been digitally remastered and released by Celestial Pictures.
+Sword Stained with Royal Blood is a 1981 Hong Kong wuxia film produced by the Shaw Brothers Studio and directed by Chang Cheh, starring the Venom Mob.
+Adapted from the novel of the same title by Jin Yong, the film was one of the rarest wuxia films starring the Venom Mob, and it has since been digitally remastered and released by Celestial Pictures.